 Image and document descriptions

 Even though the "Image Name" and "Image Description" are required when uploading an image, it is very important to place relevant and informative text in these fields (see image below).
-Not only does this help with things like search engine indexing, but it puts the website in compliance with Section 508 standards that is required by the District.
+Not only does this help with things like search engine indexing, but it puts the website in compliance with Section 508 standards that is state and federal law and required by the District.

 Maximum Image Width